abulimov/abulimov.github.io/content/post/2021-03-13-python-rewrite.md

 (we did it with good results), or just rewrite them in different language, but if you start rewriting parts of the code, why stop?

-I witnessed (and performed myself) many rewrites from Python to Go/C#/Rust/C++, even [blogged about some](/it/go-carbon/) and every time even unoptimized POC in compiled language was performing many times faster than optimized Python version of same service/tool.
+I witnessed (and performed myself) many rewrites from Python to Go/C#/Rust/C++, even [blogged about some](/it/go-carbon/) and every time even un-optimized POC in compiled language was performing many times faster than optimized Python version of same service/tool.

 ### Startup time is horrendous